daih-univr/aiucd2025/_pages/en-gb/registration.md

 ## Students and PhD Candidates of the University of Verona

 Students and PhD candidates of the University of Verona are eligible for **FREE conference registration** and **do not require AIUCD membership**.
 To register, please fill out the dedicated form available on the [registration page](https://www.aiucd.it/aiucd2025-registration-to-both-association-and-conference/).

+## Secondary School Teachers

+The Conference is accredited for secondary school teachers, who can register through the **SOFIA Platform** (ID 98647).